-Dan is a Director at Coats Rose with more than thirty-two years of experience in the practice of law.
+Dan is a Director at Coats Rose with more than thirty-four years of experience in the practice of law.
 After receiving his degree from Georgetown University School of Law, he joined the firm of Butler & Binion.
 In 1985, he joined the firm of Cook, Davis & McFall and became that firm’s first new partner in 1986.
 In 1990, Dan formed Davis & Shank and subsequently joined the Coats Rose team in 2000.

 During his career, Dan has successfully tried numerous cases involving a broad range of substantive areas of the law.
 He has prosecuted and defended cases involving substantial recoveries and significant exposures, and he has participated in a number of appellate matters on behalf of his clients.
 Dan has been named as a “Texas Super Lawyer” in the area of business litigation and recognized as a Texas Best Lawyer.
 He is Board Certified for Civil Trial by the Texas Board of Legal Specialization.